-Some attractions can be closed such as back side of Torres del Paine National Park.
-Many hostels and hotels are closed during winter, but you can experience almost Alaskan-like solitude without fear of being eaten by bear, clear skies and much fewer winds.
+Some attractions can be closed such as backside of Torres del Paine National Park.
+Many hostels and hotels are closed during winter, but you can experience almost Alaskan-like solitude without fear of being eaten by bears, clear skies and much fewer winds.
 This is the best time to come to see pumas descending from mountains into warmer valleys.

 Spring is considered a shoulder season in Patagonia starting in October.
 Hotels have lower prices than during the high season and usually don’t have to be booked far in advance.
 In the northern parts, you will already get significantly warmer weather; at the same time in the south around Puerto Williams snow will be still covering some mountains.

-November is the month where north of Patagonia will get noticeably drier.
+November is the month when north of Patagonia will get noticeably drier.
 Spring is also a perfect time to observe wildlife and their newborns.
-Keep in mind that ozone hole is the biggest during spring from September to November and you need to cover your skin and use sunscreen.
+Keep in mind that the ozone hole is the biggest during spring from September to November and you need to cover your skin and use sunscreen.

 Patagonian Summer (December-February)

-Best time to visit Patagonia for sport activities
+Best time to visit Patagonia for sports activities

 - Hiking – November to April (Isla Navarino, Torres del Paine, El Chalten, Aysén Region, Bariloche)